ClementTsang/bottom/.github/pull_request_template.md

 - [x] _New feature (non-breaking change which adds functionality)_
 - [x] _Other (something else - please specify if relevant):_

+_Does this change cause some breakage or new behaviour?
+If so, what?_

 ## Test methodology

 _Please state how this was tested:_